Introduction To Hydraulic Hybrid Vehicles:

 Parallel Hydraulic Hybrid Vehicles:

 In parallel HHVs both the engine and the hydraulic drive system are mechanically coupled to the wheels.
 The hydraulic pump-motor is then integrated into the driveshaft or differential.
+In a regular vehicle, power is provided to the wheels by the engine through the transmission and drive shaft.
+In a parallel hydraulic hybrid there is a conventional engine and drive train system with hydraulic hybrid technology attached to the drive shaft.

 Series Hydraulic Hybrid vehicles: